FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

-\paragraph{Financial Concept Linking (FinCL)} Building on the output of the \textsc{FinNI} subtask, the goal of \textsc{FinCL} is to semantically ground each identified numerical entity $e$ by linking it to a concept $\hat{c}$ in a predefined financial taxonomy, which is the \texttt{Tag} component of each triplet $\{\texttt{Fact}, \texttt{Type},\texttt{Tag}\}$ defined in the overall task.
+Building on the output of the {FinNI} subtask, the goal of {FinCL} is to semantically ground each identified numerical entity $e$ by linking it to a concept $\hat{c}$ in a predefined financial taxonomy, which is the \texttt{Tag} component of each triplet $\{\texttt{Fact}, \texttt{Type},\texttt{Tag}\}$ defined in the overall task.
 Formally, we define the mapping as:

-where $e$ is a numerical entity identified in the document $D = (S, T)$, $l \in L$ is its predicted data type from \textsc{FinNI}, $C_e$ denotes the contextual information surrounding $e$ in $D$, and $\mathcal{T} = \{c_1, c_2, \dots, c_n\}$ is a financial taxonomy containing $n$ uniquely defined and semantically grounded concepts.
-The model is required to assign a concept $\hat{c} \in \mathcal{T}$ that best reflects the meaning of $e$ in its structural context.
+where $e$ is a numerical entity extracted from $D = (S, T)$, and $l \in L$ is its associated data type provided by the {FinNI} stage. $C_e$ represents the \textbf{structural context} of $e$, which encompasses linguistic dependencies for narrative mentions and hierarchical row-column coordinates for tabular mentions. $\mathcal{T} = \{c_1, c_2, \dots, c_n\}$ denotes the full-scope US-GAAP taxonomy containing $n$ uniquely defined and semantically grounded concepts.
+The objective of {FinCL} is to identify the optimal concept $\hat{c} \in \mathcal{T}$ that maximizes the semantic alignment between the fact $e$ and its specific context $C_e$ within the high-dimensional taxonomy space.